pismute/gulp-makdoc/README.md

 var makdoc = require('gulp-makdoc');
 ```

-`gulp-makdoc` has only peer dependancies so that you should check your depencancies.
+`gulp-makdoc` has only peer dependencies so that you should check your dependencies.

 Build: